bitburner-official/bitburner-src/markdown/bitburner.bitnodeoptions.md

 - All boolean options: false

-If you specify intelligenceOverride, it must be a non-negative integer.
+If you specify intelligenceOverride, it must be a positive integer.

 **Signature:**